 This is not his story.

 No, this story is about another debut from that night.
-One that was so perplexing that for the last 25 years it has left most fans scratching their heads.
+One that was so perplexing that, more than a quarter-century later, fans are still scratching their heads.

 I am talking about what is considered one of wrestling’s worst gimmicks: the Gobbledy Gooker.